-After a bushfire, you will need to assess the state of your home to determine if you can move back in.
+After a natural disaster, you will need to assess the state of your home to determine if you can move back in.

 Any building work should be carried out by a licensed builder or demolition contractor.
 If your home contains asbestos you may need to engage a licensed asbestos removalist.